sjbylo/aba/README.md

 ## Using an existing registry

-This works as long as your existing registry credential files (pull secret and roto CA) are placed at the correct location for aba to find them:
+This works as long as your existing registry credential files (pull secret and root CA) are placed at the correct location for aba to find them:
   - mirror/deps/pull-secret-mirror.json   (pull secret file for your registry)
   - mirror/deps/rootCA.pem                (root CA file for your registry) Then, manually add your mirror's pull secret to ~/.containers/auth.yaml and ~/.docker/auth.yaml.